Chevereto/api/README.md

 ## Contribution

-This project is under alpha development and is not recommended to use it for production yet.
 Developers (and those wanting to become) are welcome!
 Join our [Discord](https://chv.to/discord) channel for more into this.

+❤ You can also [donate](https://paypal.me/RodolfoBerrios) to support my work.

 ## License